 Beginning a Game

-When you begin you can either watch a tutorial or go straight into the main game.
+When players begin they can either watch a tutorial or go straight into the main game.
 The first setup in the main game is to set it to either "Realistic", or "Relaxed" modes of play.

 - Realistic mode boasts longer game play and more in-depth strategy along with all traits being available.